arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     --ldap.bindpasswd=supersecretpassword

-The connection is identical but the searches will be executed with the given distringuished name in `binddn`.
+The connection is identical but the searches will be executed with the given distinguished name in `binddn`.

 Note here:
 The given user (or the anonymous one) needs at least read access on